GusBraud/mei_tools/README.md

 #### Step 6: Process the Files

-Here we declare the results and run the updater, passing in the metadata dictionary list:
+And finally we declare the results and run the updater, passing in the metadata dictionary list:

 ```python
 for mei_file_name, matching_dict in pairs_to_process: